buzypi/spring-boot-security-helloworld/README.md

 This project shows a fully functioning Spring Boot application which demonstrates how to build an authentication service in your web application.
-The application makes use of users in a MySQL database to authenticate and decide whether the requesst must be allowed or not.
+The application makes use of users in a MySQL database to authenticate and decide whether the request must be allowed or not.

 # Running this application
 1. Create a database and a user using the following commands: